Current Research

 Animals Fiji are expanding our Dog Population Management research in Vanua Levu in 2026.

-In January 2026, Animals Fiji are expanding our Dog Population Managment (DPM) research to Vanua Levu.
+Animals Fiji are expanding our Dog Population Managment (DPM) research to Vanua Levu.

 Similar to our research in Tavakubu, this data will be used to understand local dog population dynamics and community attitudes towards dogs and dog ownership practices.